YoungGosling/PortalOps/nextjs/USER_DIRECTORY_IMPLEMENTATION.md

 ## Conclusion

-The User Directory module is fully implemented according to PRD v2.0 specifications.
+The Employee Directory module is fully implemented according to PRD v2.0 specifications.
 All CRUD operations work correctly, the Inbox workflow integration is complete, and the UI follows the established design patterns.
 The module is ready for backend integration testing.

 ---